JCav23/Project5-PredictiveAnalytics-HeritageHousing/README.md

 5. The deployment process should happen smoothly if all deployment files are fully functional.
 Click the button Open App on the top of the page to access your App.
 6. If the slug size is too large then add large files not required for the app to the .slugignore file.

-## Main Data Analysis and Machine Learning Libraries
+### Main Data Analysis and Machine Learning Libraries

-* Here you should list the libraries you used in the project and provide example(s) of how you used these libraries.
+* [NumPy](https://numpy.org/doc/stable/index.html) - Fundamental scientific computing library used for processing data and calculation.
+Is a major dependency for other libraries such as Pandas and Pingouin
+* [Pandas](https://pandas.pydata.org/docs/index.html) - Python analytics library for handling data primarily in the pandas DataFrame structure
+* [Pingouin](https://pingouin-stats.org/build/html/index.html#) - Statistical Python package used for data analysis and plot generation, written on NumPy & Pandas
+* [Matplotlib](https://matplotlib.org/stable/) - Statistical analysis library for python also used for data visualisations
+* [Seaborn](https://seaborn.pydata.org/index.html) - Data visualisation library for generating statistical graphs (Heatmaps, Jointplots)
+* [Plotly](https://plotly.com/graphing-libraries/) - Data visualisation library for generating interactive graphs (3D scatter, Scatter Matrix).
+* [Scikit Learn](https://scikit-learn.org/stable/) - Library for conventional machine learning model development
+### Other technologies
+[Streamlit](https://docs.streamlit.io/) - Library for building interactive dashboard app [Heroku](https://devcenter.heroku.com/) - Used for hosting and deployment of the dashboard [Git/GitHub](https://docs.github.com/en) - Version control, and repository storage

 ## Credits

 ### Content

-* The text for the Home page was taken from Wikipedia Article A
-* Instructions on how to implement form validation on the Sign-Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
-* The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+* The CodeInstitute Walkthrough project (Churnometer) and the various course material for the various data analytic and machine learning packages were refered to continually throughout development of this project.
+* https://github.com/van-essa/heritage-housing-issues/tree/main - example reference project provided by mentor
+* [Stack Overflow](https://stackoverflow.com/) - Dozens of different stack overflow pages were refered to during development & troubleshooting.
+* Documentation for the various libraries linked above were all referenced during development of the project & troubleshooting.

 ### Media

-* The photos used on the home and sign-up page are from This Open Source site
+* The image of a house used on the dashboard and the readme introduction was obtained from [ShutterStock](https://www.shutterstock.com/) as a stock image.
-* The images used for the gallery page were taken from this other open-source site
+* The Crisp-DM diagram was used from medium and is linked directly from the article.

+#### Acknowledgements
+* Paige, my other half who has kept me motivated throughout a rollercoaster of a development